ELGAS Knowledge Hub

 • Mild Zone: 1kW output required for each 16m²

-Gas Heating Adjustment Factors
+Gas Heater Adjustment Factors

 The indicated heating areas would be adjusted down by 5% for each of the following conditions: houses built on pillars (non-slab), no carpets on floors, no drapes on windows, or a ceiling height exceeding 2.4m.